 A closer look at Table 1 shows that, while the PQ-node R2 provides link-protection for all the destinations, it does not provide nodeprotection for destinations E and D1.
 In the event of the nodefailure on primary nexthop E, the alternate path from Remote-LFA nexthop R2 to E and D1 also becomes unavailable.
 So for a Remote-LFA nexthop to provide node-protection for a given destination, it is mandatory that, the shortest path from the given PQ-node to the given destination MUST not traverse the primary nexthop.

-In another extension of the topology in Figure 1 let us consider an additional link between N and E.
+In another extension of the topology in Figure 1 let us consider an additional link between N and E with the same cost as the other links.

 Figure 2: Topology 2